confluentinc/demo-trust/demo.md

     ```
     (use the trust demo password you set up in Okta)

+## Bring Your Own Key

 4. Go to "Add cluster" to show BYOK option.
 Cancel and select `trust-demo` dedicated cluster.

+## Elastic Scalability

 5. Show cluster elasticity.
    -  In Cluster Overview -> Dashboard, show cluster load metric.
    - In Cluster Overview -> Cluster settings -> Capacity, show the "Adjust capacity" slider.

+    > Mention production experience with over 10,000 clusters

+## Stream Governance

+9. Show stream lineage for topic.
+   - Drill into schema and show schema tag.
+   - Go to Schema Registry -> Tag Management -> Recommended to show some of the recommended tags.

+    > Quality (schemas), observability (lineage), discovery (stream catalog and tagging)

+## Scale Access with RBAC -- Now with Kafka Resources

 6. Go to top-right hamburger menu -> Administration -> Accounts & access and search for "Chuck" to bring up all the users for this demo.